dandes3/nachos/userprog/README.txt

        in the shell as test/cat, test/maxfork, etc.)

-     - We have implemented the Exec() call with args, meaning any call to Exec() will require either an intended argument passed or in its place a Null Pointer.
+     - We have implemented the Exec() call with args, meaning any call to Exec() will require either arguments passed in an array of char*s, or in its place a Null Pointer.

      - We supply our makefile for the test subdirectory, along with all of the pre-made tests we have created.
 If any of these tests are to be run, our makefile will have to be